Anasousa11/HomeRoots/README.md

 - profile_image
 - created_at

-Each student can have multiple progress records linked to them.
+Each student can have multiple lessons linked to them to then show progress.

 ---